jayant733/TECHCHAT/README.md

 never call a hook inside the function

 never hardcode your url at any point always create a util page to do that

+the useselector hook will find or search for the data in the redux store

+--> whenever i change the url in the locahost it will make the api call or whenever you refresh the page its gonna

+ update the api